Who we are.

 5. Truth Seeking.

-Moderate republicans are loyal to the truth and always seek to defend it.
-They do not reject science, or manipulate statistics.
-They believe that representatives have an obligation to cultivate truth from varying perspectives and inform their constituents accordingly, irrespective of convenience.
+We believe truth matters.
+Facts matter.
+Evidence matters.
+Moderate Republicans are loyal to the truth and always seek to defend it.
+They do not reject science or manipulate data.
+Public leaders have a responsibility to pursue truth honestly and communicate it clearly, regardless of convenience.

 6. Long-Term Views.

-Short-term election cycles often undermine long-term initiatives.
-Right-of-center voters recognize long-term needs and value the strategic planning necessary to build our future.
+Short-term election cycles often undermine long-term priorities.
+We recognize the country’s long-term needs and value the strategic planning required to build enduring national strength.

 7. Optimism.

-Moderate republicans believe in the enduring strength and promise of the United States.
-They approach the future with optimism, grounded in a deep appreciation for our nation’s founding ideals and historical progress.
-They choose to see America not through a lens of cynicism, but with a belief in its capacity to improve, to unify, and to lead.
+Moderate Republicans believe in the character and promise of the United States.
+We approach the future with optimism, grounded in a deep appreciation for our nation’s founding ideals and historical progress.
+We choose to see America not through a lens of cynicism, but with a belief in its capacity to improve, to unify, and to lead.
 Positive thinking fuels innovation, resilience, and civic engagement and we are committed to cultivating a forward-looking, hopeful spirit in our politics and among our people.

 Modern thinking, timeless values.